pkhuong/pkhuong.github.io/source/_posts/2017-06-05-relaxed-revocable-locks-mutual-exclusion-modulo-preemption.markdown

    Threads acquire locks with normal compare-and-swap, but may bulk revoke every lock they own by advancing their generation counter.

-3. Threads may execute conditional stores.
+3. Threads may execute any number of conditional stores per lock acquisition.
 Lock acquisition returns an ownership descriptor (pair of thread state struct and generation counter), and `rlock_store_64(descriptor, lock, dst, value)` stores `value` in `dst` if the descriptor still owns the lock and the ownership has not been cancelled.

+4. Threads do not have to release lock ownership to let others make
-4. Threads may attempt to cancel another thread's ownership of a lock.
+   progress: any thread may attempt to cancel another thread's ownership of a lock.
 After `rlock_owner_cancel(descriptor, lock)` returns successfully, the victim will not execute a conditional store under the notion that it still owns `lock` with `descriptor`.

 The only difference from Rseq is that `rlock_owner_cancel` may fail.
-In practice, it will only fail if a thread on CPU A attempts to cancel ownership for a thread on another CPU B.  That could happen after migration, but also when an administrative task iterates through every (pseudo-)per-CPU struct without changing its CPU mask.
+In practice, it will only fail if a thread on CPU A attempts to cancel ownership for a thread that's currently running on another CPU B.
+That could happen after migration, but also when an administrative task iterates through every (pseudo-)per-CPU struct without changing its CPU mask.
 Being able to iterate through all available pseudo-per-CPU data without migrating to the CPU is big win for slow paths; another advantage of not assuming strict per-CPU affinity.

 Rather than failing on migration, Rseq issues an asymmetric fence to ensure both its writes and the victim's writes are visible.
 At best,